 Here’s a bit of help from our experts in plain English……..

-Although all the aqueous devices we offer output superb quality, pigment based inks are generally UV curable and, as such, don't fade when used with the correct media.
+Although all the aqueous devices we offer output superb quality, pigment based inks are generally UV curable and as such, don’t fade when used with the correct media.
 Dye based inks are particularly developed for producing exceptional line quality and density which is so important for CAD and technical prints.
-Many manufacturers will state the life expectancy of prints from a pigment based machine should last 200 years.
-Dye inks can be susceptible to fading over time and so wouldn’t be ideal for framed images, etc, although the print quality will still be superb.
+Many manufacturers will state the life expectancy of prints from a pigment based printer to be around 200 years, when used in conjunction with Archival papers.
+Dye inks can be susceptible to fading over time and so wouldn’t be ideal for framed images etc… although the print quality will still be superb.

 You may be wondering what the difference is between a ‘Plotter’ and a ‘Printer’.
 Short answer the terms ‘plotter’ and ‘printer’ really mean the same thing.
 The term plotter at one time was used to describe a device that used multicoloured pens travelling over paper to create an image.
 Due to the huge advances in wide format printing technology and user requirements, the industry is well beyond plotter technology and for purposes of this guide we will use the term ‘printer’.

 How to pinpoint the correct printer – firstly ask yourself these three simple questions……